mgechev/ngrev/README.md

   <img src="https://raw.githubusercontent.com/mgechev/ngrev/master/build/ngrev-512.png" alt="ngrev" width="250">
 </p>

 Graphical tool for reverse engineering of Angular projects.
-It allows you to navigate in the structure of your application and observe the relationship between the different modules, providers and directives.
+It allows you to navigate in the structure of your application and observe the relationship between the different modules, providers, and directives.
 The tool performs **static code analysis** which means that you **don't have to run your application** in order to use it.

 # How to use?